John Kurhanewicz, PhD

 |University of South Florida||1998||Outstanding Chemistry Alumnus |

-John Kurhanewicz, PhD, is a Professor in Residence of Radiology, Urology and Pharmaceutical Chemistry.
-He is the Director of the Body Imaging Research Group, Director of the Body Research Interest Group, and Director of Kurhanewicz Laboratory at the University of California, San Francisco.
-Dr. Kurhanewicz is recognized internationally for his research in magnetic resonance imaging and spectroscopic imaging of patients with prostate cancer, and he is involved in the development and translation of this technology into the clinic.
-Dr. Kurhanewicz received his BS in Chemistry from the University of South Florida/New College in 1982, and obtained his PhD in Physical Chemistry from the University of South Florida, Tampa in 1987, followed by a postdoctoral fellowship in MRI/MRS from the University of California, San Francisco in 1990.
+John Kurhanewicz, PhD is a Professor in Residence in the Departments of Radiology and Biomedical Imaging, Urology and Pharmaceutical Chemistry at University of California, San Francisco, and a member of the California Institute for Quantitative Biology and UCSF Cancer Center, and faculty in the UCSF-UCB Bioengineering Graduate Group.
+He is the Director of the UCSF Body Research Interest Group, the Biomedical NMR lab, and the Kurhanewicz Laboratory at UCSF.
+Dr. Kurhanewicz received his BS in Chemistry from the University of South Florida/New College in 1982, and obtained his PhD in Physical Organic Chemistry from the University of South Florida, Tampa in 1987, followed by a postdoctoral fellowship in MRI/MRS from the University of California, San Francisco in 1990.

 Prostate cancer, urology, pharmaceutical chemistry